-Left ( D 16 to D 16 to COURTNEY'S inclusive - Enemy active improving both inclusive).
-QUINNS - this post reports parapets of trenches I 2 and H 4 (Trench Diagram No III) have been raised during . the last two nights.
-It is suspected that it is from thesepoints that MONASH GULLY is sniped.
+No 11 Section Left (D 16 to RUSSELL'S TOP Both inclusive).
+D 16 to COURTNEY'S inclusive - Enemy active improving his works.

+QUINNS - this post reports parapets of trenches I 2 and H 4 (Trench Diagram No 111) have been raised during the last two nights.
+It is suspected that it is from these points that MONASH GULLY is sniped.